jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_gridscontent.md

-## Properties
+## Freeze First Column

-### To freeze the first column

-When selected the first column will remain visible while you scroll through the columns of the table:
+When **Freeze First column** is selected, the first column will remain visible while you scroll through the columns of the table.

-Right-click the grid header and select Freeze First column.

-### To word-wrap text

-By default, Spotlight truncates text that is too long to fit in the space allocated to the column.
-To allow text to wrap onto multiple lines:

-1. Right-click the data content of the grid and select **Properties \| Options**.
-2. Select **Allow text to word-wrap onto multiple lines if it is wider than the column**

-## Uable to collect data
+## Unable to collect data

 {% include imageClient.html file="icon_refresherror.png" alt="Refresh Error" %}